 WE OFFER PRACTICAL RETIREMENT EDUCATION

 Whether or not you choose Winter & Associates to assist with your retirement goals, we want to help you make informed decisions about your future.
-Our President, Nicole Winter Tietel, offers interactive seminars that deliver comprehensive, objective knowledge for individuals nearing retirement.
-The courses, which are held at the University of St. Thomas, address financial issues, how to build wealth, tax implications, and more.
-Head to our Events page for more details!
-If you’re ready to book an appointment with a financial advisor, please give us a call at 651-414-5000 or connect with us online.
+Our President, Nicole Winter Tietel, periodically offers interactive seminars that deliver comprehensive, objective knowledge for individuals nearing retirement.
+To find out if we have a course coming up or if you’re ready to book an appointment with a financial advisor, please give us a call at 651-414-5000 or connect with us online.